 Parents and carers are the prime educators for children on the matters covered in Relationships Education, Sex Educational and Health Education.
 We believe that school should complement and reinforce the role, building on what pupils learn at home.
-We will work closely with parents when planning and delivering this subject.
+All four of our schools will work closely with parents when planning and delivering this subject.
 We will ensure that parents know what will be taught and when and clearly communicate the fact that parents have the right to request that their child be withdrawn from some or all of the sex education sessions delivered as part of statutory RSE.